franzbu/WinHammer.spoon/README.md

 As has been mentioned, if you want to also handle spaces with WinHammer, AeroSpace can optionally be installed (https://nikitabobko.github.io/AeroSpace/guide).

-To use AeroSpace in WinHammer, the layout in AeroSpace needs to be set to 'floating', so the following section needs to be added at the top of AeroSpace's config file 'aerospace.toml':
+To use AeroSpace in WinHammer, the layout in AeroSpace has to be set to 'floating', so the following section needs to be added at the top of AeroSpace's config file 'aerospace.toml':

 ```toml
 [[on-window-detected]]